survivejs/maintenance-book/manuscript/infrastructure/03-automation.md

 The package will do all the wiring required and run project tests before pushing to the repository.

 T> Note that if you have set up Git hooks manually, it might not work!
-It's better to let husky control the Git side entirely.
+It’s better to let husky control the Git side entirely.

 ## Automating Linting With lint-staged